 7. Sentiment Analysis

 Sentiment analysis is an NLP technique used to contextualize a text to ascertain whether it is positive, negative, or neutral.
-It is also known as opinion mining and edge AI.
+It is also known as opinion mining and emotion AI.
 Businesses employ this NLP technique to classify text and determine customer sentiment around their product or service.

 It is also widely used by social media networks like Facebook and Twitter to curb hate speech and other objectionable content.